 Solution #3 – Regularly Replace Wiper Blades

 It is advisable to replace wiper blades every 6 to 12 months due to wear and tear.
 Depending on the brand of wipers and your vehicle usage you may find that you get more or less use than this.
+The last thing you want to do is wait for your wipers to deteriorate from the weather and have the metal of the wipers scratch your windscreen.
+This may require a windscreen replacement.

 When installing the wiper blades, check the tightness level.
 Too little or too much tension between the glass and wiper can cause the shuddering or squeaking.